Prototype definition guide

 unavailable: "any"

-If the masking state is omitted, than we think that the action is available on every state or multi_state.
-Hence the following variants are equal:
+If the masking state is omitted, then the action is considered available on every state or multi_state.
+Hence, the following variants are equal:

 ---